Thomas Rawls’ record rushing performance powers Seahawks to wild-card win over Lions

 A 53-yard field goal by Matt Prater cut Seattle’s lead to 10-6 with 4:03 left in the third quarter.

-But a Hauschka field goal then made it 13-6 with 14:15 to play, setting up the onslaught that was to come.
+But a Hauschka field goal made it 13-6 with 14:15 to play, setting up the onslaught that was to come.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.